-Deferred outflows of resources related to pensions and OPEB are further discussed in Notes N and O beginning on page 72.
+Deferred outflows of resources related to pensions and OPEB are further discussed in Notes N and O beginning on page 78.

-Current liabilities of the School System decreased \$6.79 million over the prior year.
-Annual changes in accounts payable (decrease of \$6.45 million) are affected by the timing of payments at or near year end.
-Retainage payable on construction projects decreased by \$0.79 million.
+Current liabilities of the School System increased \$12.02 million over the prior year.
+Annual changes in accounts payable (increase of \$10.92 million) are affected by the timing of payments at or near year end.
+Retainage payable on construction projects decreased by \$0.99 million.
 This change is based on the timing of projects and the type of projects in progress at year end.
-Salaries and benefits payable increased slightly by \$0.61 million.
+Salaries and benefits payable increased by \$2.21 million, with the increase in salaries and health insurance cost.

-Non-current liabilities (which include the current portion of those liabilities) had net decrease of \$217.49 million.
-The net pension liability and net OPEB liability decreased \$163.97 million and \$44.98 million, respectively.
+Non-current liabilities (which include the current portion of those liabilities) had net increase of \$218.24 million.
+The net pension liability increased \$243.80 million while the net OPEB liability decreased \$12.56 million.
 These two liabilities represent benefits that employees have earned and that the School System has a present obligation to pay in the future.
 The net pension and OPEB liabilities are the amount of the total pension and OPEB liabilities (the promises of benefits for work already performed) in excess of the pension and OPEB plans' net positions.
-This liability is actuarially determined and is further explained in Note N and O beginning on page 72.
-Bonds payable decreased by a net \$8.89 million based on scheduled debt payments and amortization on bond issuance premium.
+This liability is actuarially determined and is further explained in Note N and O beginning on page 78.
+Bonds payable decreased by a net \$13.48 million based on scheduled debt payments and amortization on bond issuance premium.
+Other long-term liabilities increased \$1.03 million.

-The deferred inflows of resources increased \$169.90 million.
+The deferred inflows of resources decreased \$132.39 million.
 As previously noted, changes in actuarial assumptions affect the calculation of deferred outflows and deferred inflows of resources.
-The deferred inflows related to the TRS pension plan of \$143.25 million increased by \$135.63 million over the prior year.
-This increase was due to differences between projected and actual earnings on pension plan investments (an increase of \$138.17 million), and changes in proportion and differences between the School System's contributions and proportionate share of contributions (a decrease of \$2.54 million over the prior year).
-The deferred inflows related to OPEB of \$67.45 million increased by \$34.11 million over the prior year.
-The change was affected by changes in actuarial assumptions (\$10.03 million, a decrease of \$4.91 million), differences between expected and actual experience (\$56.13 million, an increase of \$37.80 million), changes in proportion and differences between the School System's contributions and proportion and differences between the School System's and proportionate share of contributions (an increase of \$37.80 million), changes in proportion and differences between the School System's contributions and proportion and differences between the School System's contributions and proportionate share of contributions (an increase of \$1.03 million) and changes in projected and actual earnings (a \$0.19 million increase).
+The deferred inflows related to the TRS pension plan of \$8.00 million decreased by \$135.25 million over the prior year.
+This decrease was due to differences between projected and actual earnings on pension plan investments (a decrease of \$138.17 million), differences between expected and actual experience (an increase of \$1.76 million) and changes in proportion and differences between the School System's contributions and proportionate share of contributions (an increase of \$1.16 million over prior year).
+The deferred inflows related to OPEB of \$69.11 million increased by \$1.67 million over the prior year.
+The change was affected by changes in actuarial assumptions (\$22.32 million, an increase of \$12.29 million), differences between expected and actual experience (\$43.38 million, a decrease of \$12.75 million), changes in proportion and differences between the School System's contributions and proportionate share of contributions (an increase of \$2.33 million) and changes in projected and actual earnings (a \$0.19 million decrease).
 These deferred inflows of resources represent an acquisition of resources that applies to future periods and will be recognized as revenue in those future periods.

-Deferred inflows of resources related to pensions and OPEB are further discussed in Notes N and O beginning on page 72.
+Deferred inflows of resources related to pensions and OPEB are further discussed in Notes N and O beginning on page 78.